Nightingale Identification Guide

 Did you know?

-It is very unlikely that a nightingale has ever sung in Berkeley Square; the habitat is wrong and there are few records of nightingales in inner London.
+It is highly unlikely that a nightingale has ever sung in Berkeley Square, as the habitat is unsuitable, and there are very few records of nightingales in central London.

 Leave a Reply